 What are the latest trends characterizing the construction sector in Peru?

+The construction sector in Peru is a reflection of the national economic situation.
+When the economy grows, growth in the construction sector is twice as strong; when the economy declines, the construction sector suffers doubly.
+Construction has a multiplier effect on the economy because it supports and influences many other industries; materials are purchased, wages are paid, and taxes to the government and suppliers are paid.
+The value chain of construction is very high, which is why it is considered a pillar for the national economy.
+The national economy and the construction sector has indeed charted strong growth, with the state playing a crucial role in infrastructure and heavy construction in particular.
+Private economic activities related to mining, electricity, roads, and airports also require public infrastructure.
 In general, opening Peru's economy to privately financed concessions has been instrumental to the country's growth.
-The maturation of an infrastructure project—especially for concessions—has to be analyzed with a medium-term perspective.
+The maturation of an infrastructure project, especially for concessions, has to be analyzed with a medium-term perspective.
 The infrastructure deficit is high and both the state and private sector are making serious efforts to meet the demand.
 The housing segment is more sensitive, however, and much depends on volatile factors such as access to credit, as banks may change their policies.
 For example, the housing deficit in Peru comes from the lower social class, despite the promotion funds such as MIVIVIENDA, which in practice favors the middle class.
 This fund has to be reformulated to benefit Peru's broader housing needs.
-The country is only building 40,000-60,000 homes a year, and compared to the rate of building in Chile or Colombia, we should be building over 120,000.
-It is a clear change of policies is necessary to boost this segment.
+The country is only building 40,000-60,000 homes a year, and compared to the rate of building in Chile or Colombia's, we should be building over 120,000.
+It is clear a change of policy from the government related to promotions, taxes, or some kind of subsidy is necessary to boost this segment.

 How would you describe the quality of the existing infrastructure realized so far in Peru?

-Structural engineering is required to comply with international quality standards—it is not possible to build structures at a lower standard, especially in a seismic country like Peru, where all structures must be earthquake-resistant.
+Structural engineering is required to comply with international quality standards—it is not possible to build structures to a lower standard, especially in a seismic country like Peru, where all structures must be earthquake resistant.
 National and private companies in Peru comply with the American Society for Testing and Materials (ASTM) standards and regulations, and all contracts are required to comply with Peruvian construction standards, which are based on international ones.
-We have always handled projects at the highest standard, not just in terms of quality of the products but in the operations of the company, attention to environmental regulations, and also to ISO regulations.
-The company has made a USD5 million investment over recent years toward technology.
+We have always handled projects to the highest standard, not just in terms of quality of the products but in the operations of the company, attention to environmental regulations, and also to ISO regulations.
+The company has made a $5 million investment over recent years toward technology.

 What have been the most iconic projects executed by OBRAINSA?